Abstraqt: Analysis of Quantum Circuits via Abstract Stabilizer Simulation: Evaluation

 \subsection{Results}

-\cref{tab:results} summarizes the results when using all tools discussed in \cref{sec:baselines} to establish that the last qubit in each circuit is in state $\ket{0}$.
-Overall, it demonstrates that while \tool can establish this for all benchmarks within minutes, QuiZX can only establish it for one benchmark and all other tools cannot establish it for any circuit.
+\cref{tab:results} summarizes the results when using all tools discussed in \cref{sec:baselines} to establish that the last qubit in $10$ randomly selected instantiations of each benchmark from \cref{tab:benchmarks} is in state $\ket{0}$.
+Overall, it demonstrates that while \tool can establish this for all benchmarks within minutes, QuiZX can only establish it for a few instances, and all other tools cannot establish it for any benchmark.
 Further, we found that for some circuits the established simulation tool ESS yields incorrect results.
-We now discuss the results of each tool in more details. \para{\texttt{MeasureGHZ}} Importantly, no baseline tool except \tool can simultaneously simulate both outcomes of a measurement, without incurring an exponential blow-up.
+We now discuss the results of each tool in more details.

+\para{MeasureGHZ} Importantly, no baseline tool except \tool can simultaneously simulate both outcomes of a measurement, without incurring an exponential blow-up.
 Therefore, for \texttt{MeasureGHZ}, we consider internal measurements as an unsupported operation in these tools.
 We note that we could randomly select one measurement outcome and simulate the remainder of the circuit for it, but then we can only establish that the final state is $\ket{0}$ \emph{for a given sequence of measurement outcomes}.
 In contrast, a single run of \tool can establish that the final state is $\ket{0}$ for all possible measurement outcomes (see also \cref{sec:measurement}).

+\para{QuiZX} As QuiZX is the only baseline tool solving some of our benchmark instances, we provide a detailed comparison to it in \cref{tab:quizx}.

+Overall, QuiZX cannot consistently handle any of the benchmarks from \cref{tab:benchmarks}, Instead, it often either times out or runs out of memory.
+Further, QuiZX consistently runs into an internal error when simulating \texttt{RZ$_2$+H;CX} and \texttt{RZ$_2$+H;CX'}.
+Surprisingly, QuiZX also consistently fails to simulate \texttt{Cliff;Cliff}, which we conjecture is due to a bug for circuits that do not contain non-Clifford gates.
+After adding a single $T$ gate, simulation is successful.

+Importantly, even when QuiZX succeeds, it is significantly slower than \tool, sometimes by more than two orders of magnitude.

-\para{ESS} Surprisingly, ESS does not simulate circuits \texttt{Cliff;Cliff} and \texttt{Cliff+T;Cliff} correctly.
-Instead, it samples the impossible measurement of $1$ around 50\% of cases.
+\para{ESS} Surprisingly, ESS simulates circuits \texttt{Cliff;Cliff} and \texttt{Cliff+T;Cliff} incorrectly.
+Specifically, it samples the impossible measurement of $1$ around 50\% of cases.
 Interestingly, smaller circuits generated with the same process are handled correctly.
 It is reassuring to see that \tool allows us to discover such instabilities in established tools.